Mprabhu26/turtlebot_vrc/README.md

 ~/turtlebot_vrc_ws/src/turtlebot_vrc/start_hospital.sh
 ```

-This single command sources ROS2, launches Gazebo with the hospital world, waits for it to fully load, and then starts the voice control node automatically.
-When you see `Microphone active — speak your command` in the terminal, the system is ready.
+This sources ROS2, launches Gazebo with the hospital world, waits for full initialisation, then starts the voice control node.
+When you see `Microphone active — speak your command`, the system is ready.

 ---

 ### 🔧 Manual Launch *(For Debugging)*

-> Use manual launch when you want to see Gazebo and voice control logs in separate terminals, or when you need to restart one component without stopping the other.

 **Terminal 1 — Start Gazebo simulation**
 ```bash